intersective/app/docs/fixes/CORE-8316-immediate-attachment-preview.md

 the API-returned file and never the uploader object.
 Separate coverage verifies that a selected attachment previews `directUrl` while retaining the canonical URL for the outgoing message.
-The preview modal coverage also verifies that its rendered media uses the immediate preview URL and falls back to the canonical URL for attachments that have already been sent.
+The preview modal coverage also verifies that its rendered media and download actions use the immediate preview URL, while both fall back to the canonical URL for attachments that have already been sent.

 For staging verification, keep two users in the same direct-message channel, send an image from one browser, and open it immediately in the receiving